Timeline of the Egyptian revolution of 2011: 2 February – Camel Battle

 The NDP sent many people to show support for Mubarak.
-Provocateurs on horses and camels armed with swords, whips, clubs, stones, rocks, and pocket knives, attacked anti-government protesters in central Cairo, including Tahrir Square in what was later known as the (Battle of Jamal or Battle of the Camel) (موقعة الجمل).
+Baltagiya on horses and camels armed with swords, whips, clubs, stones, rocks, and pocket knives, attacked anti-government protesters in central Cairo, including Tahrir Square in what was later known as the (Battle of Jamal or Battle of the Camel) (موقعة الجمل).
 Security officials were witnessed bribing ordinary citizens into attacking protesters.
 Some pro-Mubarak supporters were reportedly off-duty and undercover police, carrying police IDs.
 Gunfire was reported to be heard in Tahrir Square.

 Molotov cocktails were also used on protesters, some landing on the grounds of the Egyptian Museum.
 Pro-Mubarak supporters were filmed dropping stones and firebombs from buildings onto demonstrators.
 Five were reported killed and 836 were taken to hospitals according to the Health Minister.
 There were also clashes in Alexandria and unrest in Port Said.
 Shadi Hamid, a Brookings Institution analyst based in Qatar, suggested a strategy of "hired muscle" had repeatedly been employed in the past by the Mubarak government, suggesting the same approach was possible.
 The Interior Ministry denied that this was being done.
 Some journalists were attacked by the pro-Mubarak supporters.

 ElBaradei called on the army to intervene.
 He also said Mubarak should be given a "safe exit" for Friday's "Departure Day." and that "Today's violence is again an indication of a criminal regime that has lost any common sense.
 When the regime tries to counter a peaceful demonstration by using thugs ... there are few words that do justice to this villainy and I think it can only hasten that regime's departure."
 A coalition of opposition parties agreed to hold talks with the newly formed government.
 However, ElBaradei and the Muslim Brotherhood stressed they would not talk to any government representative, including Vice President Omar Suleiman, until Mubarak's resignation.

 Ali Gomaa, the Grand Mufti of Egypt, said: "I greet President Mubarak who offered dialogue and responded to the demands of the people.
 Going against legitimacy is Haram (forbidden).
 This is an invitation for chaos.
 We support stability.
 What we have now is a blind chaos leading to a civil war.
 I call on all parents to ask their children to stay home."
 A former general who was a part of the intelligence services said that Mubarak would have no qualms about "setting the whole country on fire."
 Western media suggested the possibility of civil war as violence between the two sides escalated, leaving over a thousand injured.